Rayforblog/CriticalPointExtractionCUDA/README.txt

 4)Running the VS developer command prompt

-5)Calling the 'nmake' to compile the program and generating the "criticalpointcuda.exe" in the "Debug" folder of your path
+5)Calling the 'nmake' to compile the program and generating the "criticalpointextractioncuda.exe" in the "Debug" folder of your path

-6)Running the "criticalpointcuda.exe" and prompting the loss of the gdal14.dll, TinDLL.dll and geos_c.dll, then copy the three files in the "bin" folder of the "include" folder to the “Debug” folder
+6)Running the "criticalpointextractioncuda.exe" and prompting the loss of the gdal14.dll, TinDLL.dll and geos_c.dll, then copy the three files in the "bin" folder of the "include" folder to the “Debug” folder

 7)Running again and finally obtaining the image of the critical point and a txt file recording the computing time